zackrack/VoxRAG/README.md

   - Segment-level metadata for retrieval (`segments.jsonl`)
   - Final transcript+speaker mappings (`speaker_mappings.json`)

-- `eval/` is used when running `--mode eval` or from the "Run Evaluation" tab in Gradio.
+- `eval/` is used from the "Run Evaluation" tab in Gradio.
 It assumes:
   - Spoken query audio lives in `eval/queries_audio/`
   - Outputs are saved to CSVs (retrieved docs, generated answers, timing).

----

-You can copy this section into your `README.md` under the **Installation** or **Usage** section to make file organization clear for users and collaborators.

 ---